The Top 10 Best Dogs for Kids – Choosing the Ultimate Family Dog

 Newfoundland Dog

-Picture of a boy and a Newfoundland Dog in the leaves
+Newfoundland Dog and boy in the leaves

 The Newfoundland is truly a gentle giant.
 Characterized by his overt intelligence and docile nature, the Newfoundland is the perfect dog for a home with children.